Show gardens announced at Hampton Court

 Linking with the community theme at the show this year, the Monday Morning Club from Thetford in Norfolk is creating a show garden inspired by Thetford and its surrounding area, while Jeni Cairns is designing a community horticultural and arts space for Metal called 'A Space to Connect and Grow'.

 Looking further afield, former RHS Chelsea Flower Show designer Jim Fogarty is designing a garden called 'Essence of Australia' that recreates the feel of the Australian Garden at Melbourne’s Botanic Gardens.
 And World Vision is presenting the last of its trilogy of gardens inspired by the 30th anniversary of the Ethiopian famine – 'The World Vision Garden'.

-Visitors can walk through the Jordans Cereals wildlife-themed garden designed by Selina Botham, and admire Rebecca Govier's abstract legacy-themed design for Macmillan Cancer Support.
+Viewing platforms either side of the Jordans Cereals wildlife-themed garden will give excellent vantage points of Selina Botham's design, while Rebecca Govier's abstract legacy-themed design for Macmillan Cancer Support is another highlight.

 If you like contemporary gardens, look out for the bird’s nest-inspired modern garden for Ollies Place that will feature a Perspex cube, and Vestra Wealth's contemporary summer design.

 Coolings Garden Centre is celebrating its centenary with a woodland-style garden.